tommituura/spich-firish/README.md

-In the (admittedly unlikely) chance that anyone clones this project and wants to improve it, since the turned-in version must be 100% my own work, __I cannot accept any pull requests until 14th Jan 2013__.
+In the (admittedly unlikely) chance that anyone clones this project and wants to improve it, since the turned-in version must be 100% my own work (except for libraries and publicly available code like Flanagan's ECMA5 fallback functions), ' __I cannot accept any pull requests until 14th Jan 2013__.
 So, if you really want to clone and improve this project, by all means do so, but please don't feel bad when I'll keep ignoring your pull requests until the turn-in deadline has passed.
 There's a reason for that that has nothing to do with the quality of anyone's code.
 Thanks. :)